Pomax/are-we-flying/docs/index.md

 - adding auto-landing, so that at the end of the flight, the plane just finds a nearby airport, figures out the approach, and then lands itself.

 If that sounds like too much work: it might be.
 And no one would blame you if you stopped here.
 But if that sounds _amazing_... we're not at the bottom of this page yet, let's implement some crazy shit!

+## Mocking ourselves an airplane

+Before we jump into waypoint navigation, let's "quickly" implement a mock airplane, to save ourselves the hassle of needing to run MSFS for some tests that would take forever to run through MSFS, and just... don't need it running?
+All we need is our own fake plane, with associated fake API to report on that plane, such that it "mostly" behaves: as long as it models some rudimentary physics, running our autopilot code on it should work.

 ## Waypoint navigation